 D v J – Southwark Crown Court (2014)

 Private prosecution brought against a female defendant by her ex-partner for perjury and attempting to pervert the course of justice.
 No admissible evidence at trial.
-Not guilty verdict returned by jury.
+Not guilty verdict directed.

 Arson – suspended sentence imposed and prison sentence quashed by the Court of Appeal.
 Psychiatric evidence on community mental health treatment put forward.

 R v M, Southwark Crown Court (October 2013)

 Junior in complex fraud case, representing a female professional charged with conspiracy to defraud at Copland School in Wembley.
 Crown offered no evidence.
 This case was reported in the Daily Mail.